 If your photo is not older than 6 months, but your appearance has changed significantly then you might be required to submit a new photo.
 This would be required if you have done the following:

-- Went through extensive facial plastic surgery
+- Went through extensive facial plastic surgery.

-- Added or removed piercings or tattoos on your face
+- Added or removed piercings or tattoos on your face.

-- Gained or lost a significant amount of weight
+- Gained or lost a significant amount of weight.

-- Transitioned to a different gender
+- Transitioned to a different gender.

-You will generally not be required to submit a new photo if you dyed your hair a different color or grew a beard.
+You will not be required to submit a new photo if you dyed your hair a different color or grew a beard.
 Teenagers will also not be required to submit new photos if they had a change in appearance due to a normal growth process.
 As long as you are recognizable in the photos, they will be acceptable.
-However, the U.S Embassy is the one which decides whether your photos are acceptable or not.
+However, the US Embassy is the one which decides whether your photos are acceptable or not.